Did you know that coffee is one of the most popular beverages in the world?

 Shelf life: Several months or up to two years frozen

 If you are primarily concerned with the freshness of your coffee, then storing whole beans is the best way to go.
 Once beans have been ground, they begin losing that fresh taste much faster.
-But whole beans when stored properly can last for several months in a cabinet to a year or more when frozen.
-You can choose between storing whole roasted beans or whole green (unroasted) beans.

 You can buy whole beans at most local stores that sell coffee.
-However, most store-bought food packaging is not conducive for long term storage.
+However, most store-bought food packaging is not conducive for long-term storage.

-The beans should then be stored in a cool, dry, dark place.
+To store coffee beans, you want to keep them in a cool, dry, dark place.
 This means unless you intend on using them soon, they should not be sitting on your kitchen counter but instead inside of a cabinet or pantry.

 Green coffee beans will need to be bought online or at a specialty store.